 - Desire to promote collaboration among organizations or institutions to prevent duplication of services

-- Project methodology utilizing a preventative approach to addressing the issue and solving problems
+- Project methodology utilizing a preventative approach to addressing the issues and solving problems

 - Evidence of realistic organizational planning and management

-Consideration will be given to nonprofit organizations deemed tax-exempt under sections 501(c)(3) and 509(a) of the Internal Revenue Code and to governmental agencies serving Vanderburgh County.
-Consideration may be extended to nonprofit organizations not classified as a 501(c)(3) public charity provided the program/project is charitable and supports a community need.
-In such cases, the applicant organization may be required to apply under the auspices of a fiscal sponsor.
+The Foundation welcomes funding requests from nonprofit organizations that are deemed tax-exempt under sections 501(c)(3) and 509(a) of the Internal Revenue Code and from governmental agencies serving the Vanderburgh County.
+Applications from nonprofit organizations not classified as a 501(c)(3) public charity may be considered provided the project is charitable and supports a community need.
+The applicant organization may be required to obtain a fiscal sponsor to receive the grant.

 Organizations applying for a grant under the auspices of a verified 501(c)(3) public charity acting as fiscal sponsor (learn more about fiscal sponsors) are required to provide a written statement signed by the fiscal sponsor’s board president confirming agreement to receive grant monies if awarded and to oversee the proposed program/project.